Birdie13-stack/todo-list/README.md

 # ToDo List

-A simple T0-do list app that allows users to keep track of their tasks.
+A simple To-do list app that allows users to keep track of their tasks.

 ## Features:
 * A form to enter and add a new task to the list.
 * A  checkbox to check a task when done.
-* A button to delete a task
+* A button to delete a task.

 ## Live Demo:
 https://todo-list-inky-theta.vercel.app/

 ## Technologies Used:
 * React
-* Css for styling
+* CSS for styling

 ## Screenshots:
 ### Mobile View: